Talented, enthusiastic scientist required. Must have good organizational skills.

 3. Use standardized forms for routine experiments

 For routine experiments, where the basic procedure is repeated, it is often useful to use a standardized form rather than a lab book.
-This speeds up note taking and makes it easier to retrieve data later.
-For example, for plasmid cloning, I always use a standardized cloning plan, which is a form containing space to insert all of the information needed for the procedure before starting, together with space to add experimental notes, gel photos etc as the procedure is performed.
-A basic example of a cloning plan template can be downloaded here.
+This speeds up note-taking and makes it easier to retrieve data later.
+For example, for plasmid cloning, I always use a standardized cloning plan, which is a form containing space to insert all of the information needed for the procedure before starting, together with space to add experimental notes, gel photos, etc as the procedure is performed.
 Having all of the information about the procedure in one document is very convenient, and the cloning plan also serves as a permanent record for the construction of each plasmid.

 4. Catalog your samples